Home Decor Mistakes That Make Your Living Room Look Cheap (And Easy Fixes)

 Mistake #9: Buying a Whole Matching Furniture Set

-Oh boy.
-Okay.
-I am going to be very gentle about this because I know a LOT of people did this when they first moved in and I get it, the matching set is on sale, it’s an easy decision, you don’t have to think about it, BOOM, the whole living room is “done.”
+I’m going to be gentle about this and say that I know many people did this when they first moved in, and I get it, the matching set is on sale, it’s an easy decision, you don’ have to think about it, BOOM, the whole living room is done.
 But the matching set is the visual equivalent of a uniform.
 It looks like a hotel lobby.
 It looks like a furniture showroom you accidentally moved into.
 It does not look like YOUR home.

 What to do instead: Mix it up.
 Your couch and your accent chair should NOT match.
 Your wood tones should not all be the exact same wood tone.
 (They should be in the same family, like all warm or all cool, but they shouldn’t be identical.)
 Your coffee table and your end tables should be different shapes or materials.
 The goal is “this person collected these pieces over time and they go together because they have taste,” not “this person went to a store and bought all of this in 90 minutes.”

-This is a no-product fix.
-Or rather, it’s a “stop buying matching sets going forward” fix.
-If you already have one, you don’t have to throw it out, just slowly start replacing pieces with things that don’t match perfectly.
+This isn’t a product solution; it’s a “stop buying matching sets going forward” solution.
+If you have one, you won’t need to get rid of it; just start replacing pieces with ones that don’t go together over time.
 A thrifted coffee table here.
-A different accent chair there.
-Slowly your room will start to look intentional instead of catalog-shopped.
+An accent chair over there.
+Your room will gradually shift from looking catalog-shopped to looking intentional.

 Mistake #10: Forgetting About Sound, Scent, and the Sensory Layer

-This is the one nobody talks about and it might be the most important one.
-A really good room engages more than just your eyes.
-The reason a hotel lobby or a beautiful boutique feels SO good is that it’s not just visually nice, it sounds nice (soft music, maybe water, no echoing), and it smells nice (a candle, a diffuser, fresh flowers).
-Your living room can do this too.
+This is the one that probably matters the most but no one talks about.
+A really good room does more than just engage your eyes.
+A reason why a hotel lobby or a nice little boutique feels SO good is because it’s not just nice to see, it also sounds nice (soft music or water, no echo, etc), and it smells nice (candle, diffuser, fresh flowers).
+Your living room can do the same.
 It just has to.

 What to do instead: Add a sensory layer.
 A nice candle (or a flameless reed diffuser if you have pets).
 A small Bluetooth speaker for soft background music or a podcast.
 And, the secret weapon, a small water feature.
 The sound of moving water genuinely lowers your blood pressure (this is a real, studied thing).
 It makes a room feel calm in a way that’s hard to explain until you’ve experienced it.